 It was supposed to be a clever joke but in the end most people were laughing at it rather than laughing with it.

-This time, it's Zinedine Zidane - a true sporting legend who won the Champions League with Real Madrid and he won the World Cup 1998 and Euro 2000 with France.
-He won the World Player of the Year Award three times and has managed Read Madrid to three Champion's League wins!
+This time, it's Zinedine Zidane - a true sporting legend who won the Champions League with Real Madrid, the World Cup in 1998 and Euro 2000 with France.
+He also won the World Player of the Year Award three times and has managed Read Madrid to three Champion's League wins!

-The former France captain during one of his worst moments - when he was sent off in the World Cup Final in 2006 against Italy.
+But this statue shows the former France captain during one of his worst moments - when he was sent off in the World Cup Final in 2006 against Italy.

 He butted Italy defender Marco Materazzi in the chest and was given a red card.